Allen2507/XGBoost/Readme.md

 4. Start the application:

-    Run the application in your local code editor with the correct environment.
+    Run the application in your local code editor with a suitable environment of your choice.

 Now you should have the project installed and running on your local machine.

-## License

 ## License